secret-escapes-media/microsite-germany-romance/_pages/culture.md

       <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>
   - id: bremen
     title: Bremen
     description: Bremen is a dynamic mix of styles and tastes, where history and modernity rub shoulders to create impressive cultural pursuits.
-Cobbled and labyrinthine medieval lanes hide down-to-earth bars and cute cafes, riverside promenades are the setting of flea markets and beer gardens, and artisan workshops line the art deco streets of Bremen’s expressionist quarter.
+Quaint medieval streets hide down-to-earth bars and cute cafes, riverside promenades are the setting of flea markets and beer gardens, and artisan workshops line the art deco streets of Bremen’s expressionist quarter.
 With so much going on it might be surprising to hear that Bremen has a casual, village feel to it; a quality that makes for a truly inspired weekend away.
     airport: AIRPORT NAME
     image-attribution: >
       <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>
   - id: gorlitz
     title: Görlitz
     description: Pastel baroque facades line cobbled streets, art nouveau public buildings evoke an old-world grandeur, and an east-meets-west split diversifies the town further.
-Emerging unscathed from world wars, Görlitz is a playbook of architectural styles; but the war did leave one scar, one that now makes for a fascinating cultural hotbed.
-The river is now the border between Germany and Poland, with the now Polish half of Görlitz just a bridge away...
+Having emerging unscathed from war, Görlitz is a playbook of architectural styles.
+It now shares its cultural wonders with the Polish half of Görlitz, just a bridge away across the flowing Lusatian Neisse river.
+Embrace this unique cultural offering with a romantic walk along the scenic embankment, taking in views of both sides of the city...
     airport: AIRPORT NAME
     image-attribution: >
       <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>